 The inclusion of an interview in the recruitment process, which currently only involves the submission of a CV in a specific format that varies from one institution to another (!), was supported by 79% of the respondents and ranked ninth in order of importance (only one place above the IF!).
 Interestingly, when dividing the results by gender, it appears that women tend to consider the inclusion of an interview as less important than men: this criterion ranks seventh for men and seventeenth for women.

 Another crucial question for the Spanish assessment system is who should be involved in the evaluation committees: only internal members of the department opening the position, only members external to the department, or both.
 This question is particularly relevant as the Spanish evaluation system has been repeatedly accused of endogamy, favouring candidates affiliated to the hiring department to the detriment of external applicants who often have more experience and merit for the position.
 According to our results, the majority of respondents believe that evaluation committees should be composed of both internal and external members, but still 12% believe that candidates should be evaluated only by internal members.

 In general, it seems that there is still a long way to go to raise awareness in Spain, where researchers still value journal-level indices for individual assessment and do not recognise the importance of practices that clearly improve research quality, such as the pre-registration of experimental studies.
 Despite these concerns, our survey also shows that most researchers recognise that the current system leads to bad practices and even suggests broadly-supported improvements, such as using a pre-determined number of best contributions for evaluation, or including an interview by a committee composed of external and internal members.

 The observations highlighted here are just a few that called my attention.
-Anyone interested can access the full data and the report found here and also use an interactive graph with various filter options (by age, gender, discipline, and professional status) that can offer many additional insights.
+Anyone interested can access the full data and the report found here and also use an interactive graph (also embedded below) with various filter options (by age, gender, discipline, and professional status) that can offer many additional insights.